CITIZEN Group Modern Slavery and Human Trafficking Statement for the Fiscal Year Ended March 31, 2022

 3. Due diligence process and risk assessment related to modern slavery and human trafficking

-4. Training and capacity building related to modern slavery and human trafficking
+4. Training and capacity building related to modern slavery and human traffic

-This statement was approved on May 28, 2020 at the management meeting attended by all full-time directors of CITIZEN WATCH CO., LTD.
+This statement was approved by the Board of Directors of CITIZEN WATCH CO., LTD. on June 17, 2022.

 President & CEO CITIZEN WATCH CO., LTD